Namogoo

-Namogoo Technologies Ltd. is a Digital Journey Continuity software as a service platform, that autonomously adapts to each customer visit in real-time, that helps improve online customer journeys and business results for global retail brands.
-Namogoo's Customer Hijacking Prevention identifies and blocks unauthorized ad injections from diverting online shoppers to competitors.
-Namogoo's Intent-Based Promotions predicts and individualizes the minimum promotion for each visit — synchronizing customer intent with company business goals.
+Namogoo Technologies Ltd. is a software as a service company that helps online businesses prevent Customer Journey Hijacking.
+Namogoo’s technology detects and blocks unauthorized ads injected into consumer browsers that redirect website visitors to competitor products and promotions.

 History

 Namogoo was founded in August 2014 by entrepreneurs Chemi Katz and Ohad Greenshpan.
 In December 2014, the company launched its Customer Hijacking Prevention platform, which detects and blocks malicious content and unauthorized ads injected onto visitor sessions.

 In September 2014, Namogoo received an initial funding round of $6 million — led by Blumberg Capital and Inimiti Capital.

 In April 2017, Namogoo opened its Sales Headquarters in Boston, Mass.

 In February 2017, Namogoo raised $8 million in Series A funding, led by GreatPoint Ventures.
 Blumberg Capital and Inimiti Capital also participated in the round.

 In May 2018, Namogoo received a Series B investment round of $15 million led by Hanaco Ventures, as well existing investors GreatPoint Ventures, Blumberg Capital and Inimiti Capital.

 In May 2018, Namogoo was received a 2018 MITX Award in the Technology Innovation in Retail & eCommerce category.
 The annual awards are hosted by The Massachusetts Innovation & Technology Exchange (MITX) and given to technologies that impact the future of customer experience.

-In June 2018, Namogoo was named a 2018 Cool Vendor in Digital Commerce by research and advisory firm Gartner.
-Companies selected for the Cool Vendor Report meet Gartner's criteria as technologies that are innovative, impactful and intriguing.

 In September 2019, Namogoo was ranked as the Best Startup to Work For in Israel by Dun & Bradstreet(D&B).
 This was the first year that D&B's annual rankings included a category for startups in addition to its list of Top 50 Companies to Work For in Israel.

 In October 2019, Namogoo raised a Series C funding round of $40 million led by Oak HC/FT as well as existing investors GreatPoint Ventures, Hanaco Venture Capital, and Blumberg Capital.
 This brought the company's total funding to $69 million.

 In February 2020, Namogoo appointed Liz Ritzcovan as Chief Revenue Office based in New York, and Einat Etzioni as Chief Marketing Officer based in Israel.

 In May 2020, Namogoo completed its strategic acquisition of behavioral analytics platform Personali.